Theory of quantum system certification: a tutorial

 The third and final axis is the \emph{information gain} of the protocol.
 At a first glimpse this might come as a surprise as a protocol that outputs `accept' or `reject' might be regarded as always providing one bit of information.
 But different measures of quality have different discriminatory power among the hypothesis class that models the device compatible with the protocol's set of assumptions.
 For example, let us imagine a device preparing quantum states on demand.
 We might require the device to produce a quantum state that is $\epsilon$-close in some distance measure to a specific target state.
 An alternative specification of the device might require it to always output the same quantum state but this quantum state should only be within a specified set of quantum states.
 In this situation, we can roughly say that the information gain restricting the device (within its allowed hypothesis class) is higher in the first specification compared to the latter one.

 Concomitant with less information gain, it is conceivable that one can design a protocol for the latter specification with significantly less complexity compared to the first specification.
-Analysing the information gain in performing a certification task often allows one to derive lower bounds on the complexity of any protocol for this task.
+Analyzing the information gain in performing a certification task often allows one to derive lower bounds on the complexity of any protocol for this task.
 Beside the discriminatory power of the measure of quality, other intermediate steps in the certification protocol can reveal significantly more information about the device than is ultimately reflected in the measure of quality and the final certificate.
 For example, a potential certification protocol for our device that prepares quantum states might perform a high-precision, complete tomographic reconstruction of the quantum state and subsequently calculate the measure of quality using the tomographic estimate together with its error bounds.